unahouExosite/docs/rpc/README.md

 Unlike some APIs where authentication is done on behalf of a user account that is granted access to a set of resources, authentication in the JSON RPC is done on behalf of a particular resource in the system (the "calling client").
 Every client resource in the system has a password, called a CIK, that grants limited control to that client and everything it owns.
 Using Portals as an example, it's possible to authenticate on behalf of a device (using a device CIK) or portal (using a portal CIK).

 See the documentation for `"auth"` below for details of how to authenticate as a particular client.

+### Notational Conventions

+This document uses a few conventions for clarity or brevity:

+* JSON is pretty printed.
+The extra whitespace aids documentation readability, but is not included in the RPC itself.
+* Comments (`//`) are included in JSON.
+The actual requests and responses should not include comments.
+* `ResourceID` may be either a 40 digit resource identifier (e.g., "879542b837bfac5beee2f4cc5172e6d8a1628bee") or an alias reference (e.g., {"alias": "myalias"}).
+* `<bracket>` identifies a placeholder that will be defined elsewhere.
+* `number` indicates an number, e.g. 42.
+* `string` represents a string in quotes, e.g. "Hello World".
+* `...` indicates that the preceeding thing may be repeated.

 ### HTTP Request/Response Format